 Flooding begins in Beachwood and in the townships of Brick, Dover, Berkeley, Lacey and Ocean.
 Flooding begins along local roads in Barnegat Township (including Bay Shore Drive and East Bay Avenue), on the bay side of Harvey Cedars, at the east end of the NJ Route 72 bridge in Ship Bottom, and in Tuckerton (including South Green Street).
 Flooding begins on the north end of Brigantine, on Absecon Creek in Absecon (US Route 30, Shore Road and US Route 9), in Margate, and along Bay Avenue in Somers Point.

 COASTAL FLOOD ADVISORY LEVEL.

 Flooding begins in communities from Point Pleasant Beach to Seaside Park, in Stafford Township (Beach Haven West and Cedar Bonnets Islands), and in communities from Surf City to Holgate on Long Beach Island.
-Flooding begins on the White Horse Pike (US Route 30 - Absecon Boulevard) in Absecon and Atlantic City, along the back bays in Atlantic City and Ventnor, on the Black Horse Pike (US Routes 40 and 322) in West Atlantic City, and along US Route 9 at the north end of the Beeselys Point Bridge.
+Flooding begins on the White Horse Pike (US Route 30 - Absecon Boulevard) in Absecon and Atlantic City, along the back bays in Atlantic City and Ventnor, and on the Black Horse Pike (US Routes 40 and 322) in West Atlantic City.

 Flooding begins at the most susceptible locations in West Atlantic City.